NYFA Respiratory Illness Protocols and Guidance

 Feeling Sick?

-NYFA students and employees who enter campus when recovering from respiratory viruses are strongly encouraged to take precautions to minimize the spread of illness to others, as recommended by the CDC.
+NYFA community members who enter campus when recovering from respiratory viruses are strongly encouraged to take precautions to minimize the spread of illness to others, as recommended by the CDC.
+These core precautions include wearing a well-fitted N95/KN94 mask or mask of comparable quality for FIVE days, frequent and thorough hand washing, physical distancing, and testing.

 Masks